getzola/zola/docs/content/documentation/getting-started/configuration.md

 # files are always copied, regardless of this setting.
 # hard_link_static = false

+# When set to "true", emoji aliases translated to their corresponding
+# Unicode emoji equivalent in the rendered Markdown files. (e.g.: :smile: => 😄)
+# emoji_rendering = false

 # The taxonomies to be rendered for the site and their configuration.
 # Example:
 #     taxonomies = [